-Windows Azure Virtual Networking
+Azure Virtual Network

-Site to site network connections
+Site to site VPN connections

-|It’s important not to make changes to the network interface, NIC, to configure DNS etc. You must rely on the platform to provide this information otherwise your machine could become unreachable.|
+|You should not make changes to the network connections of virtual machines in an Azure Virtual Network, for example, to configure DNS settings or other behavior.
+You must rely on Azure to provide network connection configuration, otherwise your virtual machine could become unreachable.|

-When you create a Virtual Network, an affinity group will also be created.
-When you create resources, such as storage accounts, in Windows Azure an affinity group will let Window Azure know you wish to keep these resources located together.
-Once you have an affinity group, you should reference this always when creating related resources.
+When you create a virtual network, you can create an affinity group or specify a previously-created affinity group.
+When you create resources in Azure, such as storage accounts, an affinity group will let Window Azure know you wish to keep these resources located together within the same Azure regional datacenter.
+Once you have an affinity group, you should always specify it when creating related resources.

 Firewalls and Endpoints

-High Availability & Availability Sets
+High Availability and Availability Sets

 You manage the availability of your application that uses multiple virtual machines by adding the machines to an availability set.
 Availability sets are directly related to fault domains and update domains.
-A fault domain in Windows Azure is defined by avoiding single points of failure, like the network switch or power unit of a rack of servers.
+A fault domain in Azure is defined by avoiding single points of failure, like the network switch or power unit of a rack of servers.
 In fact, a fault domain is closely equivalent to a rack of physical servers.
 When multiple virtual machines are connected together in a cloud service, an availability set can be used to ensure that all the machines in the set are not taken down at the same time during servicing and minimizes the risk of the entire set failing.

-Windows Azure periodically updates the operating system that hosts the instances of an application.
+Azure periodically updates the operating system of virtual machines that hosts the instances of an application.
 A virtual machine is shut down when an update is applied.
 An update domain is used to ensure that not all of the virtual machine instances are updated at the same time.
-When you assign multiple virtual machines to an availability set, Windows Azure ensures that the machines are assigned to different update domains.
+When you assign multiple virtual machines to an availability set, Azure ensures that the machines are assigned to different update domains.

-|The Windows Azure subscriber is responsible for installing updates to the SharePoint farm servers.
-For more information, refer to the “Patching and updating” section.|
+|The Azure subscriber is responsible for installing updates to the SharePoint farm servers.
+For more information, see "Patching and Updating" in this topic.|